berts-workshop/berts-workshop.github.io/_pages/call_for_papers.md

 ## Contact

-If you have questions about this workshop or are not sure if your paper's topic is suitable for submission, please feel free to contact the organizers at [neurips-time-series-workshop@googlegroups.com](mailto:neurips-time-series-workshop@googlegroups.com).
+If you have questions about this workshop or are not sure if your paper's topic is suitable for submission, please feel free to contact [thomas.moreau@inria.fr](mailto:thomas.moreau@inria.fr).